primearwyn/Twine-kara-JSON/README.md

           "selection": "2"
         }
       ],
-      "cleanText": "You are standing in the Captain's ready room.
+      "text": "You are standing in the Captain's ready room.
 Captain Picard is here drinking a cup of Earl Grey Tea, hot."
     }
 }
 ```